The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-33289 Overview

-CVE-2026-33289 is a critical LDAP Injection vulnerability discovered in SuiteCRM, a widely deployed open-source Customer Relationship Management (CRM) software application used by enterprises worldwide.
-The vulnerability exists in the SuiteCRM authentication flow, where the application fails to properly sanitize user-supplied input before embedding it into LDAP search filters.
-By injecting LDAP control characters, an unauthenticated attacker can manipulate the query logic, potentially leading to authentication bypass or information disclosure.
+CVE-2026-33289 is an LDAP Injection vulnerability in SuiteCRM, an open-source Customer Relationship Management (CRM) application.
+The flaw exists in the authentication flow, where the application fails to sanitize user-supplied input before embedding it into the Lightweight Directory Access Protocol (LDAP) search filter.
+An unauthenticated attacker can inject LDAP control characters to manipulate query logic, leading to authentication bypass or information disclosure.
+The issue affects all versions prior to 7.15.1 and 8.9.3.

 Critical Impact